Get $140 off This Acer Predator 1440p Gaming Monitor

 This 27-inch IPS panel offers a razor sharp 1440p resolution and a buttery smooth max 165Hz refresh rate, all in a zero frame design with built-in blue light protection to reduce fatigue.View Deal

-Beyond the big specs everyone looks for in a good gaming monitor, the XB271HU also features Nvidia G-Sync technology (to eliminate screen tearing), ultra low motion blur technology and and eye-protecting blue light filter.
+Beyond the big specs everyone looks for in the best gaming monitor, the XB271HU also features Nvidia G-Sync technology (to eliminate screen tearing), ultra low motion blur technology and and eye-protecting blue light filter.
 There's also specialized gaming features like black level adjustment, aim-point assistance and on-screen refresh rates.

 Plus, with VESA-standard mounting and plenty of I/O including HDMI, DisplayPort and 4x USB 3.0 ports, this is a great deal for any enthusiast.